placekit/client-js/README.md

 | --- | --- | --- |
 | `timeout` | `integer` (optional) | `navigator.geolocation.getCurrentPosition` [timeout option](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/getCurrentPosition) |

-The location will be store in the `aroundLatLng` global options, you can still manually override it.
+The location will be store in the `coordinates` global options, you can still manually override it.

 ## ⚖️ License